-Eligible Bridges and Bridges RTC Applicants: Eligible Bridges applicants must be a Housing Agency with demonstrated experience working with people exiting Institutions, Segregated Settings, and Supervised Release.
-In order to be eligible, the application must also include a partnership with a Local Mental Health Entity (LMH Entity) that will collaborate with the Bridges Housing Agency to implement the program.
-The partnership must also include behavioral health service partners that have or can acquire resources or can and are committed to serve Bridges Participants in the Service Area.
+- The applicant is a Housing Agency with demonstrated experience working with people exiting Institutions, Segregated Settings, and Supervised Release - The application includes a partnership with a Local Mental Health Entity (LMH Entity) that will collaborate with the Bridges Housing Agency to implement the program - The partnership includes behavioral health service partners that have or can acquire resources or can and are committed to serve Bridges Participants in the Service Area

-NOTE: The application requires the expertise of both the Bridges Housing Agency and the LMH Entity in order to successfully respond.
+The application requires the expertise of both the Bridges Housing Agency and the LMH Entity in order to successfully respond.

+Eligible Participants

-Eligible Bridges and Bridges RTC Participants: Housing Agencies can only accept applicants that meet the definition of Participants or Bridges RTC Participants, respectively.
+Housing Agencies can only accept applicants that meet the definition of Participants or Bridges RTC Participants, respectively.